 Second generation of this kit, as manufacturer has taken feedback from medical students for improvements.
 Realistic feel in the suture pad, mimicking human skin.
 Everything ships in a storage case with a zipper for security.

 Durability of the practice suture pad is questionable.

 Kit includes 4 different styles of threads, allowing you to practice multiple stitches.
 You'll also receive a reference guide to help you learn various techniques.
 Entire kit ships inside a carrying case.
 Suture pad has a realistic feel for human skin.

 Tools in this kit could have a better build quality to provide longevity.

-4 different kinds of sutures are included inside this kit, ensuring you always have the right materials on hand for practice.
+Kit includes 4 different kinds of sutures and a variety of materials for all types of closures.
 Multiple tools included for the most realistic practice sessions.
-E-book is very helpful for those just learning suturing techniques.
+Ebook is praised for its beginner-friendly format, which is ideal for those new to learning suturing techniques.